— We take our content seriously. This article was written by a real person at BREL.

-The Toronto Star recently wrote a story about a Toronto real estate brokerage that compared neighbourhoods and EQAO test scores: Want to Buy into a Top School?
-As Realtor non-parents we were intrigued.
+The Toronto Star wrote a story about a Toronto real estate brokerage that compared neighbourhoods and EQAO test scores: Want to Buy into a Top School?
+As non-parents, we were intrigued.
 And we wanted the rest of the story.
 Do EQAO school scores matter when buying a home?
 A TDSB teacher responds.

 Guest Blog – Cheryl – Grade 7 & 8 Special Needs Teacher – TDSB